-When cooking a chuck roast you have two main options, either make it tender and steak-like or cook it at a higher temperature to approach a more traditional texture.
+When cooking a chuck roast you have two main options, either make it tender like a great steak or cook it at a higher temperature to approach a more traditional braise-like texture.

 I love ribeye steaks but they are so expensive I tend to only have them as a special treat.
-Luckily for me, if you sous vide a chuck steak for a few days it comes out tasting almost as good as a sous vide ribeye, at only about a third of the cost.
+Luckily for me, if you sous vide a chuck steak at a standard steak-like temperature for a few days it comes out tasting almost as good as a sous vide ribeye, at only about a third of the cost.

 I'd like to invite you to join my FREE Sous Vide Quick Start email course.
 It will help you make perfect meats, master searing, and discover the sous vide times and temperatures you need to make everyday food amazing...and impress your friends and family.

 Do you have experience cooking chuck roast?
 Let us know your thoughts in the comments below!